 Kyrgyzstan might just be one of the most beautiful spots in the world.
 Even though Kyrgyzstan has so many places to visit, the landlocked country in Central Asia sees hardly any tourists (only 1,2 million stays according to official statistics; my hometown, Munich, has ten times that amount).
 Just why it is so unpopular, I really cannot fathom.
 Probably a lot of people fear the “-stan”.
 Pakistan, Afghanistan, and Tajikistan – the whole region isn’t exactly known for its uneventful history.
-According to the official statistics, the country recorded only 1,2 Million stays in 2015.
-My hometown, Munich, has ten times that amount.

-That being said, Kyrgyzstan stands in an utter contrast to many of its neighbouring countries.
+That being said, Kyrgyzstan stands in an utter contrast to many of its neighboring countries.
 It may not be a very rich country, but its people are extremely hospital, the criminality is very low (except bribery) and the political situation is also totally stable.
 The only thing the country is lacking (yet) is a good touristic infrastructure.
 But let that not shy you away.
-I visited the country (see my itinerary here) and I’ll share my favourite 20 things to do in Kyrgyzstan with you.
+I visited the country (see my itinerary here) and I’ll share my favorite 20 things to do in Kyrgyzstan with you.
 There are not many tourist places in Kyrgyzstan, so be prepared for a wild adventure!

 1. Horse riding